 Having knowledge of Colorado’s security deposit laws can allow landlords and tenants to avoid certain conflicts.
-There are specific statutes that govern security deposit which protects both landlords and tenants who are in a leasing agreement.
-Landlords are accountable for tenants’ deposits and are required to be in compliance with security deposit laws.
-Tenants should have an awareness and understanding of their legal rights as they pertain to security deposits and renting a property.
+There are specific statutes that govern security deposits, which protect both landlords and tenants who are in a leasing agreement.

 Security deposits serves as a safety net for landlords in the event that tenants do not adhere to their lease obligations and cause the landlord to experience some kind of loss.
 It ensures that landlords are compensated, in full or in part, for any loss incurred from any damage caused by the tenant to the rental property.
 It may also provide compensation for rent owed if a tenant vacates the rental property without first providing payment.
 C.R.S. §38-12-102 (2) maintains that the primary function of a security deposit in Colorado is to secure the performance of a rental agreement for residential premises.
 Commercial security deposits are not governed by any statutory regulation.

 Colorado doesn’t have an established maximum limit on security deposits for most rental properties.
 However, the exception is mobile home parks, where the limit on security deposits is one month’s rent or two month’s rent for multiple units.
 The amount charged for the security deposit should be written into the lease.
 Colorado tenants cannot charge a nonrefundable security deposit.